jcasoft/translate-skill.jcasoft/README.md

 Notes
 --------------------

-The installation of requirements (bash requirements.sh) take long time.
+The installation of bash requirements.sh and requirements.txt take long time.

 Features